 When a new preset is loaded, it automatically starts on whichever Scene was selected when the preset was last saved.
 So, to set the default scene for any preset, simply select the desired Scene and then save the preset.
-If you'd rather override this behavior, you can change a global setting.
-See "Default Scene" on p.
-90.

 SETTING UP SCENES